teacher-bot/add-collabs/README.md

 # Made with :heart: by :octocat:s and friends

-This Probot plugin is made by the friendly :octocat:s from GitHub Professional Services with help from the open source community.
-This plugin is an extension of the paid engagements that we provide to companies large and small.
-If you are intersted in how GitHub Professional Services can help you and your team or organization, [contact us](https://services.github.com/contact/).
+This Probot plugin is made by the friendly :octocat:s from [GitHub Professional Services](https://services.github.com) with help from the open source community.
+This plugin is used during the training engagements that we provide.

-For information regarding the different engagements we provide, please refer to the [Services](https://services.github.com/) web site.